-- Administrative consulting fees, which consist primarily of fees for the contract controller, CFO and President, have increased during the quarter and year to date.
+- Administrative consulting fees, which consist primarily of fees for the contract controller, CFO and President, have increased during the quarter.
 The focus of the President in the current year was on building interest in the Jade materials recovered to date and developing a sales pipeline through marketing efforts, speaking engagements, and attracting investors.
 The increase can also be attributed to additional consulting fees related to an accounting software conversion and the replacement of the retiring CFO and Controller.
-These changes required additional consulting fees during the transition period. - The reduction in occupancy costs relates to the new 2 year lease agreement commencing on September 1, 2023.
-The terms of the lease included a 4 month rent free period.
-Future rent paid will be accounted for under IFRS 16 as discussed above and in more detail in the Annual Consolidated Financial Statements.
-Occupancy costs will no longer be recognized. - Office and secretarial fees, which relate primarily to contract administrative services and office supplies, have increased during the quarter and for the year ended September 30, 2023.
-Contributing to this increase was support for the marketing and promotion of the jade products, negotiation and coordination of the office move, support for the software conversion and time spent onboarding the new CFO/Controller.
+These changes required additional consulting fees during the transition period. - The reduction in occupancy costs relates to the new 2-year lease agreement commencing on September 1, 2023.
+Rental payments prescribed by the agreement will be accounted for under IFRS 16 as discussed above and in more detail in the Unaudited Condensed Interim Consolidated Financial Statements.
+Recognition of occupancy costs will be limited to the rental amount paid for an office parking space. - Office and secretarial fees, which relate primarily to contract administrative services and office supplies, have increased quarter over quarter.
+Contributing to this increase was support for the marketing and promotion of the jade products, support for the software conversion, additional bookkeeping responsibilities, and time spent onboarding the new CFO/Controller. - Travel and promotional expenditures increased quarter over quarter due to air travel and accommodation rate increases plus general inflationary pressure. - During fiscal 2023 the focus was on marketing and promoting Jade materials.
+Less time has been required during Q1 2024 for these activities as the e-commerce website is fully operational and there is a sufficient inventory of materials to market. - Insurance expenses are consistent quarter over quarter and consistent with budget and expectations. - During Q1 2023, the Company issued 2,250,000 options to officers, directors and consultants that vested immediately and were valued at \$76,702.
+Additional options issued in Q3 2023 vest over time and \$2,353 related to the current vesting period has been recorded in Q1 2024.